Chew/TARDIS-Docs/docs/artron-energy.md

 You, as a time traveller, build up energy over time as you travel.
 To transfer it to the TARDIS, right-click the wood button while sneaking (SHIFT by default).

+The amount of energy accumulated each time you travel is set in [_artron.yml_](/configuration/energy#player).

+If [System Upgrades](system-upgrades) are enabled on the server, time lord energy is used to unlock more powerful TARDIS features for architecture, navigation, flight and tools.

 ### Checking how much energy you have

 If you right-click the wood button with any item that is **NOT** the TARDIS key,